treeman/why_cryptocurrencies/chapters/are_cryptocurrencies_money.markdown

 While cryptocurrencies have nice properties it's primarily a speculation vehicle and it's been notoriously

-# So, is cryptocurrencies money?
+# So, are cryptocurrencies money?

 It has the properties for being a very good type of money.
 Maybe even a better money than any alternative so far.